US STOCKS-Wall St pares early losses as US Treasuries rebound

 By Tanya Agrawal

-May 12 U.S. stocks pared most of their early losses on Tuesday after Treasury yields fell from their six-month highs as some buyers came back to the market.
+May 12 U.S. stocks pared most of their early losses on Tuesday after Treasury prices turned positive.

 Stocks indexes had earlier fallen to their lowest in about a week, tracking European markets amid a global bond rout.